Spythere/td2-discord-presence-ui/README.md

-# td2-discord-presence-ui
-Discord presence for Train Driver 2 simulator activity, made in Electron
+# TD2 Discord Presence - UI version

+An Electron application with Vue and TypeScript

+Installer download available in the 'Releases' section!